alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 1. `"front"`: front side (image of a chicken).
 2. `"back"`: back side (rectangle).
 3. `"filename"`: identity on the card that we will use later to check whether the player opened two identical cards (their filenames match) or two different ones.
 4. `"side"`: can be either `"front"` or `"back"`, information about which side is up (drawn on the screen).
-Set it `"back"` because, initially, all cards are face down.
+Set it to `"back"` because, initially, all cards are face down.
 However, you can always set it temporarily to `"front"` to see how the cards are distributed.
 5. `"show"`: a logical value, set it to `True`.
 We will use it later to mark out cards that are off the table and are, therefore, not shown.
 Initially, all cards are shown, so all cards should be created with `"show"` being equal to `True`.

-Create a dictionary variable (name it `card`) and fill it with the relevant values (use either `"front"` and "`back"` for `"side"` key) and stimuli (you can put PsychoPy stimuli into a dictionary just like we put them into a list earlier).
+Create a dictionary variable (name it `card`) and fill it with relevant values (use either `"front"` and "`back"` for `"side"` key) and stimuli (you can put PsychoPy stimuli into a dictionary just like we put them into a list earlier).
 Modify you code so that it draws the correct image based on the value of the `"side"` entry.
 Note that you **do not need an if-statement for this**!
 Think about a key you need to access these two sides and the value that you have in for the `"side"` key.

 ::: {.rmdnote .program}
 Put your code into `code05.py`.